RaghavendraGKulkarni/Learning-with-Noisy-Graph-Labels-Competition-IJCNN_2025/README.md

 1. We first make use of custom GINConv model to generate Graph Embeddings for the training and testing graphs.
 We use a SAGPooling with GATConv network to combine the node embeddings into graph embeddings.

-2. Then we initialize a classifier model using a Kolmogorov Arnold Network layer and append it with a transition matrix.
+2. Then we initialize a classifier model using three Kolmogorov Arnold Network layers and a TransformerDecoderLayer.
+This is appended it with a transition matrix.

 3. Both, the classifier model and the matrix are learnt simultaneously during the training process.